-An awful lot of people have opted to adapt their homes through the pandemic, so that they are more appropriate as a workspace for part of the week, while the financial shocks of Covid-19 have caused some to take on additional debts in order to keep their heads above water, and they now want to get those debts under control by consolidating them.
+An awful lot of people opted to adapt their homes through the pandemic, so that they were more appropriate as a workspace for part of the week, while the financial shocks of Covid-19 have caused some to take on additional debts in order to keep their heads above water, and they now want to get those debts under control by consolidating them.

 The pros and cons of second charge mortgages